Løvstakkens Jægerkorps: History

 Among the predecessors of Løvstakkens Jægerkorps was Krohnvikens Bataljon (founded before 1854).
 The first Løvstakkens Jægerkorps was founded on May 11, 1903 but lasted only until 1918.

 Ten years later, on April 30, 1928, it was however re-established after initiative by Johannes Ludvigsen who collected all that was of effects from the two earlier brigades.
 Another brigade that had competed with the first Løvstakkens Jægerkorps were Skytterbanens Bataljon which the bickerings still continued with.
 When the boys started up again they were poorly equipped.
 They received some old tree-rifles, and one drum was all they had available for use.
 They had a modest first march with 15–20 privates and one drummer, banner-carrier and chief.

 But as of 1929 older boys from Solheimsviken joined in, and the year after they expanded greatly; 130 privates, 24 axe-carriers and 10 drummers was the impressive result.
 In 1933 the brigade celebrated its 5-year anniversary, and the first issue of their newsletter "Løvstakkgutten" ("the Løvstakken-boy") was published.

 In 1934 the brigade was probably the first to get a leisure-center when a related organization rented for them a room where various games, a radio and a gramophone were made available to them.
 During the same year a co-operation with Skutevikens Buekorps and Sydnæs Bataljon were initiated.

 When "Guttekorpsenes Allianse" ("the Boy-brigades' Alliance") was founded in 1957 by 12 of the then 18 brigades of the city Løvstakkens Jægerkorps immediately joined in.
 The members of this alliance participated at amongst other events at the opening of Bergen International Festival.

 Interest for the brigade lasted well up until 1964 when the recruitment vanished, and the following year it wasn't possible to keep it up.
 The main reason for the decline went to the great traffic-increase at Danmarksplass which made it impossible to move around in their practice-area without help from the police.

 At the end of the 90s work started for re-establishing the buekorps as a leisure-organization for both boys and girls.
-The brigade was founded on April, 1999, and marched for the first time on 17 May (national day of Norway), 1999.
+The brigade was founded in April 1999, and marched for the first time on 17 May (national day of Norway), 1999.
 Løvstakkens Jægerkorps has numerous activities for its own members in a building in the neighbourhood.